-But on Sunday, Sluman would win in the most decisive way, with a round of 65 that tied David Graham’s 1979 mark as the lowest winning final round in PGA history.
+Jeff Sluman won the 1988 PGA Championship in the most decisive way, with a round of 65 that tied David Graham’s 1979 mark as the lowest winning final round in PGA history.
 His score of 272 was only one off the championship record and it made him the first player since Jerry Pate in 1976 to make a major championship his inaugural victory.

 1984 U.S. Amateur

-Surviving a week of temperatures up to 107 degrees and even rain delays, participants included golf legends such as Dillard Pruitt, Bob Estes, Greg Turner, and Sam Randolph.
-Of all the players, however, one young student from Oklahoma State University outshined them all.
+Surviving a week of temperatures up to 107 degrees and even rain delays, participants of the 1984 U.S. Amateur included golf legends Dillard Pruitt, Bob Estes, Greg Turner and Sam Randolph.
+Of all the players, however, one young student from Oklahoma State University surprised them all.

 Scott Verplank had never participated in a USGA Amateur before 1984.
 In fact, he had never participated in any USGA event.
 The odds, however, were on Verplank’s side.
 In the two years leading up to the ’84 amateur, Verplank had won scores of NCAA tourneys, the Porter Cup, the Sunnehanna, and even the Western Amateur.
 It was a winning streak that would not be broken this time around, either.

 With OSU golf coach Mike Holder caddying at his side, Scott Verplank went on to win the ’84 Amateur with a score of 4 & 3, beating out runner-up Sam Randolph in one of the the first major victories of his golfing career.